mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

+In the last ten years Deep Learning has been so successful for solving difficult problems in areas like image understanding and natural language processing (NLP) that many people now equate Deep Learning with AI.
+While I think this is a false equivalence, I have often used plain old fashioned neural networks and Deep Learning models in my work.

-One limitation of conventional back propagation neural networks is that they are limited to the number of neuron layers that can be efficiently trained.
-There are also problems like vanishing gradients (the backpropagated errors that are used to update connection weights) that occur in architectures with many layers.
+One limitation of conventional back propagation neural networks is that they are limited to the number of neuron layers that can be efficiently trained (the vanishing gradients problem).

 Deep learning uses computational improvements to mitigate the vanishing gradient problem like using ReLu activation functions rather than the more traditional Sigmoid function, and networks called "skip connections" networks where some layers are initially turned off with connections skipping to the next active layer.

-Modern deep learning frameworks like DeepLearning4J, tensorFlow, and PyTorch are easy to use and efficient.
+Modern deep learning frameworks like DeepLearning4J, TensorFlow, and PyTorch are easy to use and efficient.
 We use DeepLearning4J in this chapter because it is written in Java and easy to use with Clojure.
-In a later chapter we will use the Clojure library **libpython-clj** to access other deep learning-based tools like the Hugging Face Transformer models for question answering systems as well as the **spaCy** Python library for natural language processing (NLP).
+In a later chapter we will use the Clojure library **libpython-clj** to access other deep learning-based tools like the Hugging Face Transformer models for question answering systems as well as the **spaCy** Python library for NLP.

 I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data, LSTM (long short term memory) models to synthesize highly structured text data like nested JSON, and for NLP (natural language processing).
 Several of my 55 US patents use neural network and Deep Learning technology.

-The [Deeplearning4j.org](http://deeplearning4j.org/) Java library supports many neural network algorithms including support for Deep Learning (DL).
+The [Deeplearning4j.org](http://deeplearning4j.org/) Java library supports many neural network algorithms.
+We will look at one simple example so you will feel comfortable integrating Deeplearning4j with you Clojure projects and a later optional-reading section details other available types of models.
 Note that I will often refer to Deeplearning4j as DL4J.

-We will look at a simple example of a feed forward network using the same University of Wisconsin cancer database that we will also use later in the chapel on anomaly detection.
+We start with a simple example of a feed forward network using the same University of Wisconsin cancer database that we will also use later in the chapel on anomaly detection.

 There is a separate [repository of DL4J examples](https://github.com/eclipse/deeplearning4j-examples) that you might want to look at since any of these Java examples that look useful for your projects can be used in Clojure using the example here to get started.